UK HOTEL SOLAR SPECIALISTS

 There are 10,250 hotels and 45,000 B&Bs and guesthouses operating in the UK (UKHospitality, 2024), with a combined annual electricity spend exceeding £2.4 billion.
 The sector is under structural cost pressure: industrial electricity prices rose 113% in real terms between 2019 and 2024, and UK business-rate electricity now sits 118% above the European median.
 Where average daily room rate inflation has lagged at 6–9% post-pandemic, energy has eaten the gross-margin improvement most operators expected from the recovery.
 The choice for UK hotel groups, owner-operators, and franchisees in 2026 is no longer whether to address the energy line — it is how, with what funding route, and against which brand-parent net zero target.

 The economics for solar on hotels are exceptionally strong, more so than almost any other commercial property type.
 Hotels run 24 hours a day, every day.
 Hot water (for room bathing, laundry, kitchens, leisure facilities), HVAC, refrigeration, lift systems, lighting, kitchen equipment, and increasingly EV charging all draw constant load.
 Unusually for commercial property, hotel demand peaks in summer — cooling, additional guests, longer daylight operating hours — at exactly the time solar generation peaks.
 Annual self-consumption rates of 80–95% are typical, the highest in UK commercial solar.
-Every kWh self-consumed saves 27–34p of grid retail; exported kWh earns 4–15p under the Smart Export Guarantee.
+Every kWh self-consumed saves 27–34p of grid retail; exported kWh typically earns 4–12p under the Smart Export Guarantee (as at June 2026).
 A typical 80-room hotel spending £75,000–£200,000 a year on electricity can offset 25–45% of that with a properly sized rooftop install.

 Brand-parent net zero targets are flowing down to franchisees and managed properties